thecodearrow/Event-Creation-and-Presence-Validation-System-using-NSDT-and-Keystroke-Dynamics/README.md

 # Major Project - Next.js App

+This is our Major Project that can easily be deployed into university classrooms, labs, placement activities, guest lecture events etc.Implemented using React + Next.js , Material-UI and Firebase.

+You can check it out here-- https://chirp-next-app.herokuapp.com/

 ----
 ### For Code Readability:
  `prettier` has been used.
 First install `prettier` by running